I'm Striking Because I Can Barely Afford To Eat On My McDonald's Salary

 Overtime is also out of the question.
 Part-time employees can be suspended for working more than 40 hours a week, Williams said.

-Williams said he became involved in the strike after learning his employer made $5.5 billion in profits in 2012.
+Williams said he became involved in the strike after learning that his employer made $5.5 billion in profits last year.

-He also learned his friend, a dishwasher at a small, locally-owned restaurant, makes $US9.50 an hour — a wage he says sounded like a fortune.
+He also learned his friend, a dishwasher at a small, locally-owned restaurant, makes a wage of $US9.50 an hour — a wage he says sounded like a fortune.

 “I felt completely betrayed because billions of dollars are extra and the people who work at McDonald’s aren’t making enough to live,” Williams told Business Insider.